Jon Fratelli: Early years

-Bands
+Career

 The Fratellis (2005–2009; 2012–present)

 In 2005, Lawler responded to an advert placed in a music shop by drummer Gordon McRory, which stated "Opportunity of a lifetime ... seeks band to make our mark on the music industry".
 On this advert he put his name as "Graeme" to avoid detection of his then current bandmates finding out he was seeking a new band.
 After calling the number, asking for "Graeme" he got told repeatedly that he had the wrong number, he nearly gave up but tried one more time and got a hold of McRory and the band started to form, with Barry Wallace joining the band on bass.

 Lawler's role in the band is songwriter, lead vocalist and lead guitarist.
 He was initially accompanied on guitar by Mince Fratelli (Gordon McRory), but Mince switched to drums after the initial drummer did not work out.
 Writing credits for Costello Music are for The Fratellis, however, for Here We Stand and We Need Medicine, they are solely credited to him.

 After playing the Coachella Festival in California in 2007, during promotion of Fratellis' debut album Costello Music, Lawler decided to flee from the US tour and return to Glasgow, stating that he was too tired to continue the rest of the tour.
 He later saw this as a mistake, but it allowed him to be even more grateful for the success of the band.
 The band spent much of 2008 touring and after playing a few dates in 2009, the band parted ways for the foreseeable future.
-During this time, Jon started and finished Codeine Velvet Club and a stint as a solo artist.
+During this time, Jon started and finished Codeine Velvet Club, and additionally started a stint as a solo artist.

 On 4 June 2012, The Fratellis announced they had reformed to raise money for The Eilidh Brown Memorial Fund on 15 June 2012, marking nearly 3 years since they last shared a stage together.
 After a couple of initial gigs, to see how playing together again felt and to test audience interest, the band have continued to play together, recording albums and touring since.
-They've released We Need Medicine (2013), Eyes Wide, Tongue Tied (2015), In Your Own Sweet Time (2018) and will be releasing Half Drunk Under a Full Moon in 2021, which had been delayed due to the COVID-19 pandemic.
+They've released We Need Medicine (2013), Eyes Wide, Tongue Tied (2015), In Your Own Sweet Time (2018), and Half Drunk Under a Full Moon (2021).